 It’s not enough to call for active learning at secondary or university, or to show shortcomings of lectures as NPR and others do.
 Yet it’s a vital start!
 Increasingly I meet faculty who’d jump at a chance to try a new approach to teaching if they had support to make it work well for students.
 The most basic backing?
 Samples of active learning tasks, suggestions for how these tasks emerge, and workaround ideas for problems that arise.

-Let’s face it -some secondary or higher education faculty have never taught in any way but through lectures!
+Let’s face it though -some secondary or higher education faculty have never taught in any way but through lectures!
 “Lectures go back beyond Plato,” traditionalists argue.
 In spite of research that suggests retention as low as 5% – lectures drone on in most halls of higher education.
 Have you seen it?

 Faculty need tangible support and collaborative settings to build active tasks that align with human brains to ensure higher motivation and higher achievement.
 My Mita brain based approach for learning and leading collaboratively has won awards for both and have several PhD confirmations of that assurance.
 Brain based materials not only help faculty shift from sage on a stage they coach active alternatives for guides to the side.
 How so?